krwenholz/krwenholz.github.io/content/manager_readme.md

 Any time.
 I'm happy to take feedback in the middle of a meeting if it's delivered with good intentions and grace.
 If you want a private chat, put time on my calendar or just ask me!
+I'm also open to just chatting over Slack if video/voice/in person isn't your thing.

 ## Ownership

 I expect folks to demonstrate extreme levels of ownership.
-As a team of adults, nobody is working entirely alone, but they are responsible for whatevery they get assigned and agree to.
-Sometimes this means asking for help!
+As a team of adults, nobody is working entirely alone, but they are responsible for whatever they get assigned and agree to do.
+Sometimes this means asking for help and other times it means questioning or pushing back!

 ## Craft